-Oklahoma levies excise taxes on gasoline at 17 cents per gallon and diesel at 14 cents; with passage of HB 1010xx in 2018, both gas and diesel will be taxed at 20 cents per gallon as of June 27, 2018.
+Oklahoma levies excise taxes on gasoline and diesel of $0.20 per gallon.
+HB 1010xx in 2018 raised the fuel tax on gasoline by $0.03 per gallon and on diesel by $0.06.
 Fuel used by governments and Indian tribes is exempt and farm users may have the tax refunded.
 The general sales tax does not apply to gasoline.
 Tribes may compact with the state to receive part of the fuel tax collections.

-The state collected $301.4 million from the gasoline tax and $123.9 million from the diesel tax in FY 2017; together, they accounted for 4.8 percent of state tax collections and were the fourth largest revenue source.
+The state collected $316.3 million from the gasoline tax and $123.3 million from the diesel tax in FY 2018; together, they accounted for 4.4 percent of state tax collections and were the fifth largest revenue source.